FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 An [Individual Event](#individual-events).
 See also `INDIVIDUAL_EVENT_STRUCTURE`.

-Although defined as any disposal of remains since it was introduced in the first version of GEDCOM, this tag is a shortened form of the English word "burial" and has been interpreted to mean "disposal of remains by burial" by some applications and users.
+Although defined as any depositing of remains since it was introduced in the first version of GEDCOM, this tag is a shortened form of the English word "burial" and has been interpreted to mean "depositing of remains by burial" by some applications and users.
-In the absence of a clarifying `TYPE` substructure it is likely, but not guaranteed, that a `BURI` structure refers to a burial rather than another form of disposal of remains.
+In the absence of a clarifying `TYPE` substructure it is likely, but not guaranteed, that a `BURI` structure refers to a burial rather than another form of depositing remains.

 #### `CALN` (Call number) `g7:CALN`

 An identification or reference description used to file and retrieve items from the holdings of a repository.